agus1355/url-shortener/README.md

 ## 🚀 How to Run

 1. Make sure you have Docker and Docker Compose installed.
-2. From the root directory, first run:
+2. From the root directory, first run (this is important, as we need a network to communicate this backend and the frontend):

 ```bash
 docker network create app-network
 ```
-This is important, as we need a network to communicate this backend and the frontend
 3. And then run:
 ```bash
 docker-compose up --build